Dunk, Dunk, Hooray for National Biscuit Day!

 Brits are renowned for their love of tea and biscuits.
 According to McVitie’s our biscuit consumption is the highest in the world, higher than all major European countries and even 35% higher than the US.

 Biscuits are bought by 27 million households and eaten on 6 billion occasions a year!
-They even have the Royal seal of approval; the Queen is apparently an avid Rich Tea fan and enjoys a pot of freshly brewed Earl Grey alongside a few Rich Tea biscuits.
+They even have the Royal seal of approval; the Queen was apparently an avid Rich Tea fan and enjoyed a pot of freshly brewed Earl Grey alongside a few Rich Tea biscuits.

 So, it’s no surprise that we have an annual day to celebrate tea (21 April) and an annual day to celebrate the humble biscuit (29 May).

 As a nation, we also love a debate – milk first when making tea?
 Jam or cream first on a scone?
 How to pronounce scone for that matter?

 So, what could possibly be the nation’s favourite biscuit?
 Ginger Nut?
 Digestive?
 Jaffa Cake?
 Can they even be classed as a biscuit?
 A 1991 court case ruled that the Jaffa Cake should be considered a cake for tax purposes, but that hasn’t stopped the debate raging on.